jowodo/Int/doc/presentations/defensio/talk.md

 ### 1
 Good morning everyone and thank you for joining me today.
 Today I want to present the results I obtained from a 6 month intership at the Austrian Institute of Technology.

 The picture you see here on the first slide is already a glimpse into part of my results.
-What we see here are multiple ZrO2 layers on top of steel substrate.
+> What we see here are multiple ZrO2 layers on top of steel substrate.
-The colors we wahrnehmen are created by the precursor solution drying up irregularly.
+> The colors, which can be perceived, are created by the precursor solution drying up irregularly.
 But let's not get ahead of us.

 ### 2
-My presentation today is structured into 4 grob parts.
+My presentation today is structured into 4 parts.
 ###### Motivation
 I want to talk about the motivation why we want to apply a passivation layer on top of the steel substrate.
 The ultimate goal is to use the passivated steel as substrate CIGS PV cells.